kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/06-graphql-queries.md

 ```

 ## Now we also have to define our Resolvers
-* Since we have only 1 Query, we just need to write one Resolver (which is just a function)
+* Since we have only one Query, we just need to write one Resolver (which is just a function)
 * In general the structure of the Resolver will mirror the structure of the Query

 ```